kokkos/kokkos-core-wiki/ParallelDispatch.md

     parallel_reduce (N, KOKKOS_LAMBDA (const int i, double& update) {
         update += x(i); }, sum);

 This version of `parallel_reduce` is easy to use, but it imposes some assumptions on the reduction.
 For example, it assumes that it is correct for threads to join their intermediate reduction results using binary `operator+`.
-If you want to change this, you must either implement your own reduction result type with a custom binary `operator+`, or define the reduction using a functor instead of a lambda.
+If you want to change this, you must either implement your own reduction result type with a custom binary `operator+` or define the reduction using a functor instead of a lambda.

 ### 7.3.2 Example using functor